jgaa/RESTinCurl/Readme.md

 ### 2. `AsioAsyncExecute()` – Boost.Asio-compatible

-If you’re already using Boost.Asio, you can integrate RESTinCurl directly into your io\_context:
+If you’re already using Boost.Asio, you can integrate RESTinCurl directly into your `io_context`:

 ```cpp
 #define RESTINCURL_ENABLE_ASIO 1